 PLM Interest Group

 For those at the early stages of discovering and adopting PLM, the whole subject can seem like a big empty space.
+It can be very difficult to get a clear picture of what you have to do.

 The good news is that PLM does in fact have a structure, and there is a correct and effective way to guide your company through the process of PLM adoption.
+The PLMIG has developed an adoption structure that will get you to a live implementation.

 Size Does Not Matter